 Bank of America CEO Moynihan's 2019 compensation unchanged at US$26.5 million

-Bank of America Corp said on Friday that Chief Executive Officer Brian Moynihan's 2019 compensation remained US$26.5 million, the same as a year earlier.

-REUTERS: Bank of America Corp kept Chief Executive Officer Brian Moynihan's 2019 compensation flat at US$26.5 million, according a filing on Friday.
+REUTERS: Bank of America Corp kept Chief Executive Officer Brian Moynihan's 2019 compensation flat at US$26.5 million, according a filing on Friday (Fev 7).

 The decision was the latest sign of restraint from bank boards after a year of robust revenue growth.